This chapter describes how to tune the Windows Server operating system to ensure that Oracle Database is running in the best possible environment.

 Windows memory manager divides up system memory into three different pools, described in Table 8-1.

 Kernel and other system services

 The large proportion of memory reserved for file caching (41%) can be quite beneficial to file and print servers.
-But it may not be advantageous to application servers that often run memory-intensive network applications.
-A Windows Server file cache is particularly unnecessary for Oracle Database, which performs its own caching through System Global Area.
+But it might not be advantageous to application servers that often run memory-intensive network applications.
+A Windows Server file cache is particularly unnecessary for Oracle Database, which performs its own caching through the System Global Area.

 You can reset the Windows Server memory model from the default file and print server, with its large file cache, to a network applications model, with a reduced file cache and more physical memory available for Oracle Database.